-Open Badge Passport is Open Badge Factory’s sister service and for this reason the receiving of badge between these two platforms has been done as simple as possible.
-If the organisation issues the badge via Open Badge Factory and the badge earner is using Open Badge Passport, the badge earner can receive the badge straight to their Passport account if the same email address that the badge is issued to is saved to their account information in Passport.
-To make the receiving of the badge easy it’s good to:
+The Open Badge Passport is Open Badge Factory’s sister service, and for this reason the receiving of a badge between these two platforms has been made as simple as possible.
+If the organisation issues the badge via Open Badge Factory and the badge earner is using the Open Badge Passport, the badge earner can receive the badge straight to his/her Passport account if the same e-mail address that the badge is issued to is saved to his/her account information in Passport.
+To make the receiving of the badge easy, it’s good to:

-- Instruct your badge earners to create a free account to Open Badge Passport as soon as possible, even before issuing the very first badge.
+- Instruct your badge earners to create a free account in Open Badge Passport as soon as possible, even before issuing the very first badge.

 - Badge earners will receive the issued badge straight to their Open badge Passport account where they can approve or reject the badge.